hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-governance.md

   set of subteams or it may make sense to have temporary "strike teams" that focus on a particular, limited task.

+* Resolving conflicts in rare cases where subteams are unable to reach consensus.

 The root team includes stakeholders who are actively involved in the Sawtooth community and have expertise within the project.
 Subteam leaders are chosen from the root team.